 Positions usually open up in the summer and fall.
 However, there are sometimes opportunities for new RAs to join the lab in the spring.
 These positions go very quickly, so it is important that you apply early.
-We generally review applications for the summer and fall in March.
+We generally review applications for the summer and next academic year in March.
+A link to the Summer 2019 and AY19-20 application is available here.
 Applications for the spring are reviewed on an ongoing basis during the fall semester.
-Opportunities and directions to apply will be posted on our website, so check back often.

 Visit the Psychology Department website to learn more about the undergraduate program and to explore other research opportunities.

 Friendly.
 In our lab, you may interact with families, collaborators, and other community partners.
 It is therefore crucial that you are friendly and enjoy being part of a team.